akash-akya/exile/README.md

   [{:stdout, "foo\n"}, {:stderr, "bar\n"}]
   ```

-  For more details about stream API, see `Exile.stream!/2`.
+  For more details about stream API, see `Exile.stream!/2` and `Exile.stream/2`.

-  For more details about inner working, please check `Exile.Process`
+  For more details about inner working, please check `Exile.Process` documentation.
-  documentation.

 ## Rationale